 Human beings don’t like rules and restraint.
 Yet, we need structure in our lives, which is impossible without rules.
 Rules bring order, facilitate cooperation and stable relationships, without which there’ll be chaos and uncertainty.
-Peterson believes that the way to live a free and full life is to embrace rules that help you to produce good in life.
+Peterson believes that the way to live a free and full life is to embrace rules that help you to do good in life.

 The 12 Rules for Life

 Jordan Peterson suggests that Good is the simply the prevention of Evil, and good rules that reduce unnecessary human suffering will help us to live better lives.
-The 12 Rules of Life in this book are built on the fundamental rule that we must each take responsibility for our own lives.
+The 12 Rules for Life in this book are built on the fundamental rule that we must each take responsibility for our own lives.
 Get your life in order and do the best for yourself, your society and the world at large.
 Only then will you discover the true extent of your potential and resilience, while helping mankind to thrive collectively.